Shopping in China can be intimidating…but it doesn’t have to be.

-As the World’s Factory, China has a glut of goods and shopping is the new favorite pastime of the nation’s growing middle class.
+As the World’s Factory, China has a glut of goods and shopping is the new favorite pastime of the nation’s largest growing middle class.
 Eager to make up for lost time, millions of Chinese consumers have enthusiastically joined the rest of the world on the never-ending Global Consumer Treadmill.
 Welcome!

 Everywhere you go, you can find shiny new department stores and malls, high-end boutique stores, and bustling night markets.

 “Friendship Stores” (友谊商店) are Chinese state-run stores, which were originally set up to only sell to foreign tourists, diplomats, and government officials, but are now open to the public.

 But for the serious shopper, it might be worth a trip to take notes on the prices of various things to get a baseline price before you get down to real negotiations.
 They also often have a good selection of English books and magazines.

-Some big department stores are state-run but most these days are privately owned smaller stores.
+Some big department stores are state-run but these days most are privately owned smaller stores.
 In bigger and more developed cities —like Shanghai, Beijing and Guangzhou—there’s a growing number of luxury shopping malls.

-But don’t expect to find bargains at the Gucci store.
-On the contrary, you’ll find that imported luxury goods are actually considerably more expensive than back home (because of high tariffs and Value-Added Taxes reflected in prices.
+Don’t expect to find bargains at the Gucci store, though.
+On the contrary, you’ll find that imported luxury goods are actually considerably more expensive than back home because of high tariffs and Value-Added Taxes reflected in prices.

 Prices are fixed in larger department stores.
 Discounted items are marked with a number (1-9) next to a Chinese character (折 = “zhe”), which indicates the % of the original price you have to pay.
 The sign usually looks like this:

 Buyer beware: Unlike US stores, even the biggest department stores in China have very stingy return policies.
 At best you’ll be able to only exchange it within a week of purchase….and that’s assuming it’s in perfect condition and you still have the receipt.